-[December 16, 2019 is the disappearance day of jagad-guru Śrī Śrīmad Bhaktisiddhānta Sarasvatī Ṭhākura Prabhupāda, in Vṛndāvana, India.
+[February 13, 2020 is the appearance day of jagad-guru Śrī Śrīmad Bhaktisiddhānta Sarasvatī Ṭhākura Prabhupāda, in Vṛndāvana, India.
 The following is an excerpt of his glories from from 'Vīśuddha caitanya-vāṇī - Volume 1', by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 When my Parama-gurudeva, Śrīla Prabhupāda Bhaktisiddhānta Sarasvatī Ṭhākura, along with his disciples, inaugurated the widespread preaching of unalloyed rūpānuga ideology under the guidance and instruction of Śrī Caitanya Mahāprabhu and His associates who appeared before Śrīla Prabhupāda, he was met with opposition at every corner.
 Despite immense opposition, he never deviated even slightly from his righteous objective.
 Instead, through the media of his disciples and his writings, he completely defeated almost all the heretical ideologies prevalent at the time, and established the gauḍīya-vicāradhārā, or the current of Gauḍīya Vaiṣṇavism thought.